luanvohcmut2911/UNILEVER_CODE/README.md

 https://pimylifeup.com/raspberry-pi-red-green-lights/
 ```
 # BAG_SIGNAL_TRANSMISSION
-Replace STATUS with "on" or "off"
+Replace STATUS with "on" or "off", code will send '0' signal to stop and '1' to start the device
 ```bash
 cd ./BAG_SIGNAL_TRANSMISSION
 python3 serial-link.py STATUS